csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that answer the following questions:

 #.
 Does value `w` occur in both arrays (true/false)?
 #.
-What is the first value (searching left -> right) that occurs in both arrays?
+What is the first value (searching left to right) that occurs in both arrays?

 After completing these two problems, make sure the program answers these questions correctly.
 The expected results are: